ncv-xyz/voidrice-termux/README.md

 ## Usage

-These dotfiles and installer are intended to be used with a [pacman install of Termux](https://wiki.termux.com/wiki/Switching_package_manager) and [API commands](https://github.com/termux/termux-api) available.
+These dotfiles are intended to be used with a
+[pacman install of Termux](https://wiki.termux.com/wiki/Switching_package_manager) and [API commands](https://github.com/termux/termux-api) available.